-WordPress facts and statistics you didn’t know you needed to know
+The WordPress facts and stats you need to know

 Knowing these facts about WordPress will help you make the right decision about whether this CMS is right for you.
 And as a bonus, they will also make you seem smarter at your next Meetup or WordCamp!
 Whether you are just getting started with WordPress or have become a big-time WP influencer on social media, these stats will prove to be both interesting and enlightening.